jobatabs/ratio/README.md

 # ratio

-This is _ratio_, an application for University of Helsinki's Ohjelmistotekniikka course.
+This is ratio, an application for University of Helsinki's _Ohjelmistotekniikka_ course.

 ## Exercises